Vijay is on track to save $860 per year with his heat pump hot water unit.

 We double checked Vijay’s energy bill changes by analysing his yearly rolling usage.

 Vijay’s yearly gas usage decreased by 17,629 MJ, which is consistent with the estimate from only his summer gas usage (18,026MJ).
-At his average annual gas rate, this represents $550 in savings.
+At an updated gas rate of 4.9 c per MJ, this represents $863 in savings.
 Vijay’s yearly electricity bills a went up only 27 kWh, an increase of $2.01.

 Summary

-Looking at both Vijay’s energy usage through summer only and on a yearly view, confirms that Vijay is making considerable savings of around $540 per year with his heat pump hot water unit.
+Looking at both Vijay’s energy usage confirms that Vijay is now making considerable savings of around $840 per year with his heat pump hot water unit.